killercup/trpl-ebook/book_src/trpl/iterators.md

 Ranges (the `0..10`) are 'iterators'.
 An iterator is something that we can call the `.next()` method on repeatedly, and it gives us a sequence of things.

-(By the way, a range with two dots like `0..10` is inclusive on the left (so it starts at 0) and exclusive on the right (so it ends at 9).
+A range with two dots like `0..10` is inclusive on the left (so it starts at 0) and exclusive on the right (so it ends at 9).
 A mathematician would write "[0, 10)".
-To get a range that goes all the way up to 10 you can write `0...10`.)

 Like this: